A look at Offerpad Solutions Inc.’s (OPAD) recent performance gives investors their first glimpse of hope. - News Daemon

 Sponsored

-The company achieved an average annual earnings per share of 108.90%.
+When this article was written, the company’s average yearly earnings per share was at 108.90%.
 With a float of $205.72 million, this company’s outstanding shares have now reached $247.15 million.

 The firm has a total of 1000 workers.
 Let’s measure their productivity.
 In terms of profitability, gross margin is +10.04, operating margin of +0.95, and the pretax margin is +0.32.